Azure-Samples/Iot-Telemetry-Simulator/README.md

 ## Quick start

-The quickest way to generate telemetry is using docker, using the following command:
+The quickest way to generate telemetry is using docker with the following command:

 ```cmd
 docker run -it -e "IotHubConnectionString=HostName=your-iothub-name.azure-devices.net;SharedAccessKeyName=device;SharedAccessKey=your-iothub-key" fbeltrao/azureiot-telemetrysimulator